sinanyil81/sinanyil81.github.io/_pages/03-group.md

 ---

-As Embedded and Networked Things Group (ENT-Lab), we aim to identify and solve on the cross-cutting research problems and gaps concerning the hardware and software for networked embedded systems having extreme resource and energy constraints.
-We are interested in the problems that are at the intersection of embedded systems, internet of things (IoT), wireless communication and network protocols, self-organizing sensor networks, distributed algorithms, operating systems/run-times and many more.
+As Embedded and Networked Things Group (ENT-Lab), we aim to explore cross-cutting research problems and gaps concerning the hardware and software for networked embedded systems having extreme resource and energy constraints.
+We study problems at the intersection of embedded systems, internet of things (IoT), wireless communication and network protocols, self-organizing sensor networks, distributed algorithms, operating systems/run-times and many more.

 Our current research activities include:
 - Software systems and programming support for intermittent computing